thepearreview/thepearreview.github.io/_posts/2021-12-16-relativistic-zero-knowledge-proofs.md

 category: cryptography
 ---

-# #24 : Relativistic Zero-Knowledge Proofs | Claude Crepeau, Professor of Computer Sciencej
+# #24 : Relativistic Zero-Knowledge Proofs | Claude Crepeau, Professor of Computer Science

 We are joined by Computer Science Professor, Claude Crepeau.
 Prof. Crepeau is a world-renowned expert in the field of cryptography.
 In this episode, we discussed one of his latest works which was published in Nature which demonstrates a real-world implementation of zero knowledge proofs which draw on their security from principles of relativity.